hemanttailor/git-demo/README.md

 ## Website Content

-Here are the files in our website
+There are the files in our website

 1. index.html